 From excessive client entertainment to payroll, there are some expenses you should not charge on your business credit card.

-And in 2017, almost a third of small businesses – 31 percent – used credit cards to meet their capital needs at some point, too, according to a 2017 report by the National Small Business Association.
+And more than one-third of small businesses used credit cards to meet their capital needs at some point in the last year, according to a forthcoming 2020 report by the National Small Business Association.

 - Issuers can raise rates and lower credit lines at the first sign of financial stress.

 - There isn’t a mandatory cap for late fees.